MockBukkit/docs/CONTRIBUTING.md

 - Follow the existing coding style and formatting used in the documentation repository.
 - Ensure your changes are consistent with the overall tone and voice of the documentation.
-- Make use of Vitepress's built-in features, such as frontmatter, custom components, and markdown extensions, where appropriate.
+- Make use of Vitepress's built-in features, such as frontmatter, custom components, and Markdown extensions, where appropriate.
 - Write clear and concise documentation that is easy for users to understand.

 ### Code blocks